fomodoro/fomodoro-pitchdeck/pitchdeck.md

 # Fomodoro

-Fomodoro is an ON-CHAIN gasless multi-governance client.
+Fomodoro is an partly on-chain gasless multi-governance client, where blockchain project can create proposal without any fee.

 ---

 # Why?

-Seeing that governance is a great way for the project shows respect to token holders, by giving them the power to make decision on the project's next step or even road map.
-With on-chain governance, all the votes will be published on Binance Smart Chain.
+Seeing that governance is a great way for the project to show respectation to token holders, by giving them the power to make decision on the project's next step or even road map.
+With on-chain governance, all the votes will be transparent and published  on Binance Smart Chain.

 ---